anupvarghese/anupvarghese.github.io/_posts/2017-03-20-run-from-docker.markdown

     ports:
       - 4004:4004
     volumes:
-      - ./site_name:/srv/jekyll
+      - .:/srv/jekyll
 {% endhighlight %}

 Pretty simple right?

 If you like to initialize a new site, just run the below command

-`docker-compose run jekyll jekyll site_name`
+`docker-compose run jekyll jekyll .`

 Then run `docker-compose up jekyll`